 Doctor Sharma called me half an hour before the operation was due to be completed.
 I sat in his office waiting for him.
 Hoping and praying that everything was all right.
 He came in with an assistant wheeling in the tumour.
 He smiled and said, “We got it.
 We got all of it!”
 I wanted to collapse on his desk and thank him, thank God, thank everyone, so much gratitude burst through my heart.

 28 May, 2018; As I write this, my Father gets better everyday.
 The Doctors have asked him to walk around and though that helps him immensely, it does cause him a lot of pain and discomfort.
 Last evening he prayed for some good sleep and no walking in the morning.
 He was tired and wanted to rest.
 I asked the Doctor to excuse him for one session and the Doctor agreed with a smile.

 This morning I found him walking when I got to the Hospital.
 He never stops surprising me!
 “You did not want to walk?”
 I exclaimed.
 He smiled, “Must walk.
 This is no way to live life,” he added.
 My eyes filled up with tears again but this time I knew why.
 They were telling me that my father had not stopped teaching me.
 Even this morning he was giving me a lesson in life.
 If there is an art to living, this is it.

 As for me, I have taken on from where my father left off on the day of the surgery.
-I put funny videos on my Instagram everyday.
+I put funny tales on my Twitter everyday.
 We have to spread them smiles you see!